cogment/cogment-doc/src/cogment/tutorial/6-web-client.md

     while inside of the web-client folder

-2. Copy in the hooks folder from the [tutorial's repository](https://github.com/cogment/cogment-tutorial-rps){target=\_blank}, found at [6-web-client/web-client/src/hooks](./6-web-client/web-client/src/hooks), into your src directory.
+2. Copy the hooks folder from the [tutorial's repository](https://github.com/cogment/cogment-tutorial-rps){target=\_blank}, found at [6-web-client/web-client/src/](https://github.com/cogment/cogment-tutorial-rps/tree/main/6-web-client/web-client/src), into your src directory.

 3. Navigate one folder up to your project directory (where you have your cogment.yaml) then run the following command to generate Javascript files from your defined protobufs:
     ```console